3.6.3.07 Case examples for assessing impairment from permanent conditions

 |Condition/diagnosis||Example of Impairment Table use|

-Chronic pain can be a condition and where it has been fully diagnosed, treated and stabilised, the assessor should assess any loss of functional capacity using the Table relevant to the area of function affected.
-Chronic pain can also be a symptom and when it stems from a permanent condition the functional impact of the pain should be rated using the relevant Table/s to capture the appropriate level of impairment while ensuring the level of impairment is not overstated or double counted.
+Acute pain is a symptom which may result in short term loss of functional capacity in one or more areas of the body but should resolve within a few months.
+Chronic pain can be a primary chronic pain syndrome, e.g. fibromyalgia or chronic regional pain syndrome and where it has been fully diagnosed, treated and stabilised, the assessor should assess any loss of functional capacity using the table relevant to the area of function affected.
+Chronic pain can also be a symptom and when it stems from a permanent condition the functional impact of the pain should be rated using the relevant table/s to capture the appropriate level of impairment while ensuring the level of impairment is not overstated or double counted.
 For example:

 |Fluctuating mental health conditions||

 If a person's mental health condition has been stabilised as episodic or fluctuating (as may be the case with conditions such as bipolar affective disorder), the rating that reflects the overall functional impact of the condition, taking into account the severity, duration and frequency of the episodes should be applied.
 Refer to the irritable bowel syndrome case study below for more detail on assessing conditions that have been stabilised as episodic or fluctuating.

 People with mental health conditions may not have good self-awareness of their impairment and may not be able to accurately describe its effects.
 In determining the functional impact of mental health conditions, Table 5 - Mental Health Function instructs assessors to consider information from a wide range of sources and a person's presentation on the day of the assessment should not be solely relied upon.